Phyl Blackler

 Phyllis Blackler (13 June 1919 – 25 May 1975) was a New Zealand cricketer who played as an all-rounder, batting right-handed and bowling right-arm leg break.
-She appeared in twelve Test matches for New Zealand between 1948 and 1966.
+Making her Test debut against Australia, she appeared in twelve Test matches for New Zealand between 1948 and 1966.
 She played domestic cricket for Canterbury and Wellington.

+Blackler holds the record for being the oldest women's test cricketer, being 47 years and 54 days old in her last match versus England in 1966.